Selling Organs and Souls: Should the State Prohibit 'demeaning' Practices?

 Showing items related by title, author, creator and subject.

 Legislation: United Kingdom (Isle of Man). an Act (Chapter No. 3) to Prohibit Commercial Dealings in Human Organs Intended for Transplanting; to Prohibit the Transplanting of Such Organs Between Persons Who Are Not Genetically Related; and For Connected Purposes.
 Dated 16 March 1993.
-(The Human Organ Transplants Act 1993) Unknown author (1996)
+(The Human Organ Transplants Act 1993) Unknown creator (1996)